 The protein encoded by this gene belongs to the family of potassium channel proteins containing two pore-forming P domains.
 This channel is an open rectifier which primarily passes outward current under physiological K+ concentrations, and is stimulated strongly by arachidonic acid and to a lesser degree by membrane stretching, intracellular acidification, and general anaesthetics.
 Several alternatively spliced transcript variants encoding different isoforms have been identified for this gene. [provided by RefSeq, Sep 2008]

 GeneCards Summary for KCNK10 Gene

 KCNK10 (Potassium Two Pore Domain Channel Subfamily K Member 10) is a Protein Coding gene.
 Diseases associated with KCNK10 include Dentin Sensitivity.
-Among its related pathways are Sweet Taste Signaling and Hepatic ABC Transporters.
+Among its related pathways are Sweet Taste Signaling and Cardiac conduction.
 GO annotations related to this gene include potassium channel activity and potassium ion leak channel activity.
 An important paralog of this gene is KCNK2.

 UniProtKB/Swiss-Prot for KCNK10 Gene